JosephJvB/slack-snake/readme.md

 - prevent user typing /whom, then /whom @answer somehow..

 ### User Flow
-- ideal: make it more like AirNZ quiz
+1. make it more like AirNZ quiz
     - Track starts
     - Whombot posts guess options: who added the track (or what the name of the track is)
     - Everyone can respond via reacts
     - Points are given to users at the end of the track
     - Bot posts correct answer
+2. stuff quiz another thing i could try copy?

 ### Tech Specs
 - Python